 The “just look at them” denunciation caricatures one of the most misunderstood aspects of the social construction of race argument.
 The argument was never meant to say that people are all the same.
 People vary biologically, and that biological variation is important.
 When Frank Livingstone in 1962 wrote There are no races, there are only clines (279), he never said there weren’t any clines!

 But the denunciation fun need not stop there.
 It’s always a good time to take a whack at the fraudulent Stephen Jay Gould.
 The Marxist Richard Lewontin.
 Bash the silly anthropologists.
 Pointy-headed academics.
 Clueless liberals.

 But of course race is a social construction

-What’s puzzling is that sometimes when people pause to resist this form of denunciation, there is yet another counterattack: Oh, yeah, of course race is a social construction.
+What is puzzling is that sometimes when people pause to think a bit, there is yet another counterattack: Oh, yeah, of course race is a social construction.
 Everything is.
 Everyone knows that.